Why Do Dogs Howl?

 Separation anxiety or loneliness

-If your dog howls while you’re away from home, this can be a signal of separation anxiety or loneliness.
-This is the most common reason for incessant howling.
-It’s usually accompanied by some telltale signs, such as pacing, elimination accidents, destructive behavior, and barking.
-Dogs howl when they’re under stress.
-If this is the case for your dog, consult with your veterinarian, or a certified professional dog trainer (CPDT) to learn some ways to reduce their stress.
+It’s usually accompanied by other signs of loneliness, such as pacing, elimination accidents, destructive behavior, and barking.
+If this is the case for your pup, talk to your vet or a certified professional dog trainer (CPDT) to learn some ways to reduce their stress.

 Attention seeking

 A bored dog may howl to get your attention.
 Remember that any attention will work for your beloved pooch.
 Be it good or bad, they got your attention.
-Many times, when your dog is howling to seek attention, a quick game or positive interaction will satisfy them,.
-But we’ll touch more on that in a minute.

 Pet Pro Tip: Illnesses won’t wait to happen.
 You shouldn’t wait to enroll in pet insurance.
 From common parasite infections, to costly hereditary illnesses, pet insurance is worth it and can cover crucial eligible treatment your pet may need for their unexpected accidents and illnesses.
 Find out how pet insurance workswhat pet insurance covers, and choose a plan today.